Applying Filtering

 All levels

-This class is designed to help students execute a painting of their own subject matter and focuses on composition, perspective, color mixing, and painting techniques., Students can use photographs as source material to organize and create a painting, and may devote the entire session to one piece or work on multiple pieces.
+This class is designed to help students execute a painting of their own subject matter and focus on composition, perspective, color mixing, and painting techniques.
+Students can use photographs as source materials to organize and create a painting.
+They can devote the entire session to one piece or multiple pieces.
 Individual instruction is given during each session.

 View More